-- "Route Metrics at the Common REST Monitoring Endpoint" - "Router Metrics at the Common REST Monitoring Endpoint" - "Timer Metrics At the Common REST Monitoring Endpoint"
+• "Route Metrics at the Common REST Monitoring Endpoint"

+- "Router Metrics at the Common REST Monitoring Endpoint" - TimerDecorator(5)

+To access metrics for certain routes or handlers, or for any other subset of metrics, run queries on the endpoint.
+For some examples, see "To Monitor the Common REST Monitoring Endpoint" in the Gateway Guide.